lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

-## That's it for modeling to learn how to use systems thinking.
+## That's it for _Modeling to Learn_ how to use systems thinking.
 Next is our Done/Do review.

 Today we logged in to the sim UI to run experiment 3 and explored the results using systems thinking skills.
 Before next time, review and compare the base case with experiments 1, 2 and 3 and think about possible clinical care changes the team could make.